festivities/Blender-miHoYo-Shaders/README.md

 - In compliance with the license, you are free to redistribute the files as long as you attach a link to the source repository.

 ## Special thanks
 This wouldn't be possible if it weren't for Arc System Works, [Aerthas Veras](https://github.com/Aerthas/), [Manashiku](https://github.com/Manashiku/), the folks over at 知乎专栏 and many more I simply can't cite who choose to share their knowledge and open-source their own shaders.
 For that, I'd like to give back to the community with what I've learned.
-A huge thanks to Zekium from Discord as well for contributing the script to automate the importing of textures.
+A huge thanks to Zekium and RumblingRose as well for contributing scripts which automate some tedious tasks.
 With that said, I hope you learn a thing or two.
 Enjoy!

 ## Disclaimer
 While the shaders are developed primarily for datamined assets, this repository does not endorse datamining in any way whatsoever and will never directly provide the assets nor tools in extracting from game files.